boyangwang/Taak-web/doc/server synchronization.md

 	http://stackoverflow.com/questions/7306328/pull-down-to-refresh-on-mobile-web-browser
 	https://github.com/funayoi/jquery.mobile.pulltorefresh

-Synchronization will be automatically triggered when the "online" event on the Window object is triggered.
+Synchronization will be automatically triggered when the "online" event on the Window object is triggered, or when the user refreshes the application.

 # Technical details